 Last week, we had a terrific joint webinar with our friends at Parature.
 John Seeds (Parature’s Marketing Director) joined me to talk about “4 Trends to Watch in 2014: Multi-Channel Customer Service.”
-The whole thing is available on demand here.
-Thanks to everyone who attended!

 We had a lively audience that asked some great questions at the end of the presentations.
 Since we try to keep a quick pace in these events, I kept my answers fairly short.
 I’m going to use this blog post to elaborate on some of those questions: